 SECOND, we require a deposit of $200.00 USD per person, in order, to purchase your entrance to Machu Picchu and train ticket.
 You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page or click here on the payment method of your choice, either VISA or PAYPAL.

-It would be greatly appreciated if you can pay in cash at our office (we accept US dollars or Peruvian soles) in Cusco.
+If you would like to avoid the high credit card fees in Peru, you can pay in cash at our office (we accept US dollars or Peruvian soles) in Cusco.
 We have many ATMs in the historical center to withdraw money.
 You can also pay by VISA or PAYPAL online but you will have to pay a 5.5% service charge, charged by VISA and PAYPAL.
 To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address of firstname.lastname@example.org.

 Unfortunately, the answer is No. Once the tickets have been bought the government does not allow any changes, so we can’t change any departure date after the tickets has been bought.
 Tickets are also not transferable nor refundable.